share this post

 This recipe may contain Amazon or other affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

+Asian sauces are delicious on vegetables, and you might have tried one of my crowd-favorite Asian Brussels Sprouts, which are absolutely scrumptious.
 But when it’s hot outside, or you feel like something fresh, light, and crunchy that doesn’t need baking, this salad is convenient.

+This Asian cucumber salad is made from mini cucumbers, also called Persian cucumbers.
 Some recipes use spiralized cucumber, which consists of cutting the cucumber in a spiral shape between chopsticks.
 It means that one cucumber creates one single long spiral.

-Let me share with you how I make a batch of this recipe in barely 15 minutes.
+But the most conventional recipe uses thinly sliced mini cucumbers in a sweet, spicy sauce.
+Let me share with you how I make a batch of this recipe in under 15 minutes.

 How To Make Asian Cucumber Salad